-The first day of school in the east Jerusalem neighborhood of Jebl Mukaber was marred by violence Monday morning, after dozens of masked Palestinians attempted to block a secondary school’s new headmistress from entering the building, and then attacked police.
+The first day of school in the east Jerusalem neighborhood of Jabel Mukaber was marred by violence Monday morning, after dozens of masked Palestinians attempted to block the institution’s new headmistress from entering the building, and then attacked police.

-Due to widespread dissatisfaction among parents in the neighborhood, four out of the eight schools in Jebl Mukaber have yet to open.
+Due to the widespread dissatisfaction among parents in the neighborhood, four out of the eight schools in Jabal al-Mukabbir have yet to open.